Atitan630/Inferno/README.md

 	Record audio from microphone and save to file.
 	* filename `Audio output filename`
 	* seconds  `Recording secounds`
+* KEYLOGGER
+	Saves all keystrokes to the specified file.
+	* filename `Log output filename`
 * AUDIO_SPEAK
 	Text to speech.
 	* text `Just text`